fsspec/gcsfs/docs/source/developer.rst

 STORAGE_EMULATOR_HOST to "https://storage.googleapis.com" and also
 provide appropriate GCSFS_TEST_BUCKET, GCSFS_TEST_VERSIONED_BUCKET
-(To use for tests that target GCS object versioning, this bucket must have versioning enabled), GCSFS_ZONAL_TEST_BUCKET(To use for testing Rapid storage features) and GCSFS_TEST_PROJECT, as well as setting your default google credentials (or providing them via the fsspec config).
+(To use for tests that target GCS object versioning, this bucket must have versioning enabled), GCSFS_ZONAL_TEST_BUCKET(To use for testing Rapid storage features), GCSFS_HNS_TEST_BUCKET (To use for testing HNS features) and GCSFS_TEST_PROJECT, as well as setting your default google credentials (or providing them via the fsspec config).

 When running tests against a real GCS endpoint, you have two options for test buckets: